animehunter/netfuck/README.md

 Endian
 ------
-IP and port must be specified network endian order.
+IP and port must be specified in network endian order.

 Synchronization issues
 ----------------------